elizabethdaly/simulating-data/README.md

 | Moderate  | -3 to -6      |
 | High      | more than -6  |

 The current threshold value for myopia is a refractive error of less than or equal to -0.50 D. So someone with a -0.25 D error is not technically short-sighted.
-Lenses used for myopia correction usually come in 0.25 D steps - the closest one to a patients prescription is used.
+Lenses used for myopia correction usually come in 0.25 D steps - the closest one to a patient's prescription is used.
 The image below shows how a negative (concave) lens is used to correct myopia.

 <p align="center">
     <img src=images/myopia-verses-myopia-corrected.png>